Individualized Field of Study

 - GWSB students must have a 3.2 or higher cumulative GPA in order to submit an Individualized Field proposal.

-- Proposals must be submitted by the start of the second semester of Junior year.
+- Proposals must be submitted before the start of Junior year.

-The Individualized Field application process typically takes 10-12 weeks from initial research to receiving the committee’s decision; therefore, it is imperative that students start this process no later than the start of their junior year.
-Students are advised not to take proposed courses prior to approval of the Individualized Field.
+The individualized field of concentration application process typically takes 10 to 12 weeks from initial research to receiving the faculty committee’s final decision.
+Students are advised not to take proposed courses prior to approval of the individualized field of concentration.

 - Specialized Master's

 - Executive Education

 - Doctoral Programs